GandhiCloudLab/envizi-data-loading-temp/readme.md

-# Envizi Data Loading
+# Envizi Data Loading using UI

-This blog explains about the step-by-step instructions to create the following.
+This blog explains about creating Groups, Sub Groups, Locations, and Accounts.
+Also it explains about  loading data into the accounts and view the emissions summary.

-- Group
-- Sub Group
-- Location
-- Account
-- Data

 ## Contents